finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Syntax

-Enumerations are very simple containers defined by the `enum` keyword, in similar way as other model components.
+Enumerations are very simple containers defined using the `enum` keyword, in similar way as other model components.
 The definition contains a plain-text description of the enumeration and the list of enumeration values.

 ``` Haskell
 enum <EnumerationName>: <"Description">